andreasmhallberg/readingnotes/Havránek, 1982. Zum Problem der Norm in der heutigen Sprachwissenschaft und Sprachkultur.md

 - Language norm and language codification must be kept apart.
 The latter often confused with norm.
 290

 - Standard/written language characterized by: 290-1
-  1. larget functional and stylistic differentiation.
+  1. larger functional and stylistic differentiation.
   2. higher degree of norm awareness, related to stability requirement (no change)

 - Opposing trends in norm of written language: specialization and intelligibility.
 Will therefore be in perpetual change.
 293